dbrumley/lockpicking-game/README.md

     set up a proxy from the frontend to the backend.
 5. Navigate to the localhost path printed above, e.g., `http://localhost:5173`

+# Running the game

+You should be able to run everything from the frontend.
+* Set the maximum amount of time you want to give contestants in the input boxes.
+* Press start to start a competition.
+* Press reset to reset the timer and competition.

 ## Configuration

 The code is very alpha, so consider the following some pointers: